PUM14-GutenTag/GutenTag/README.md

 This will launch all of the services in different containers, install their dependencies and configure them to communicate on a local network.

+If you get an error saying that the database does not exist.
+Try running `docker-compose down -v` and then starting docker-compose again.

 The frontend should now be reachable at [http:localhost:3000/](http:localhost:3000/) and the backend at [http:localhost:5000/](http:localhost:5000/)

 ### Starting in production mode